ember-learn/ember-blog/content/the-ember-times-issue-207.md

 Be kind,

-Ignace Maes, Aaron Chambers, Anne-Greeth Schot-van Herwijnen and the Learning Team
+Ignace Maes, Aaron Chambers, Anne-Greeth Schot-van Herwijnen, Jared Galanis and the Learning Team